startdias2/Network-Map/README.md

 # Get a MAP view from a PCAP.

 ## 1
-Get the Network-Map-main folder file in the CODE button of this site, If your via CLI use: git clone https://github.com/startdias2/Network-Map.git
+Get the zip file in the CODE button and Unzip it.
+If your via CLI use:
+git clone https://github.com/startdias2/Network-Map.git

 ## 2
-Open your PCAP with Wireshark and then go to:
+Open your PCAP with Wireshark,
+Go to:
-Statistics  >  Conversations  >  Select the "IPv4" bar > Click on "Copy" > "CSV".
+Statistics  >  Conversations  >  Select the "IPv4" bar > Click on "Copy" and slect "CSV".

 ## 3
-Create an .csv file with the name:  conversations and save the copied information on it
-Save this csv file in the Network-Map-main folder.
+Paste the information inside the conversations.csv file, you can use excel or nano conversation.csv

 ## 4
 Run the netmap.sh file and it will open the map as an SVG file automatically on your browser.